toml-f/toml-f/doc/how-to/table.rst

 .. tip::

    The allocation status of a component of derived can used instead of a separate boolean flag to indicate whether a feature should be activated.
-   This avoid requiring conditional code inside a reader routine for conditioanlly handling entries depending on a boolean flag, instead they can be collected in a subtable.
+   This avoids requiring conditional code inside a reader routine for conditionally handling entries depending on a boolean flag, instead they can be collected in a subtable.

 .. dropdown:: Full source code